mikhailshilkov/mikhailio-hugo/content/2015/07/aurelia-element-animation-with-custom-attribute/index.md

 title: Aurelia element animation with custom attribute
 date: 2015-07-28
 tags: ["Javascript","Aurelia","Animation"]
 description: I've been exploring Aurelia javascript UI framework recently to get some experience needed for our next big project.
 One thing that I couldn't implement out of the box was a kind of animation.
-I have a grid of values bound to View Model.
-View Model communicates to server, receives any updates of data and the grid got immediately updated, all that works great with Aurelia.
-Now I want to highlight the cell which has just received an updated value with a small background animation...
 ---
 I've been exploring [Aurelia](http://aurelia.io) javascript UI framework recently to get some experience needed for our next big project.
 One thing that I couldn't implement out of the box was a kind